-Details of the policy governing the release of new data are available from the media relations office.
-There is also a Pre Release Access List of those given pre-publication access to the contents of this release.
-Due to the timing of the Monetary Policy Committee meeting, the Bank of England has been granted 41 hour pre-release access by the National Statistician, instead of the usual 24 hours pre release.
+Details of the policy governing the release of new data are available from our media relations office.
+Also available is a Pre Release Access List of those given pre-publication access to the contents of this release

 19. Accessing data